Why An Ocean Ambassador Certification Program?

 The training covers plastic pollution, marine protected areas, fisheries management and sustainable seafood, the power of storytelling, how we are Heartwired to love the ocean, and much more.

 We accept applicants who want to be effective ocean and watershed advocates who will be involved and consider joining an existing chapter, starting a new chapter, or engaging within their own communities.
+This training is designed to be interactive and participants will be expected to engage with the group throughout the five weeks.
 While many of our regular volunteer opportunities are in-person, this training will also cover ways to get involved virtually during COVID-19.

 Modules and Training Timeline